ufidon/java/mod7/DBprog.md

   - Run XAMPP Control Panel as Administrator , start MySQL, click Shell, setup a password for root
     ```cmd
     mysqladmin -u root password <your_password>
-    :: change password, need to enter old password first
+    :: If you want to change password, need to enter old password first
     mysqladmin -u root  password -p
     ```
-  - Check MySQL works, in the previous shell (a command window)
+  - Check MySQL works, in the previous shell
     ```cmd
     mysql -u root -p
     :: enter your password